Vehicles have become safer with each new model and feature introduced, but

 The Insurance Institute for Highway Safety (IIHS) investigated why women are more likely to be injured even though men get into more crashes.

-According to Car and Driver, IIHS looked at front and side crashes that occurred between 1998 and 2015.
+Car and Driver, IIHS looked at front and side crashes that occurred between 1998 and 2015.
 They found that women were twice as likely to suffer a severe injury as men, and it’s not due to physiological differences.